mlflow/mlflow/docs/source/models.rst

       inputs: '[{"name": "sepal length (cm)", "type": "double"}, {"name": "sepal width (cm)", "type": "double"}, {"name": "petal length (cm)", "type": "double"}, {"name":
         "petal width (cm)", "type": "double"}]'
-      outputs: [{"type": "integer"}]
+      outputs: '[{"type": "long"}]'

 Signature Enforcement
 ~~~~~~~~~~~~~~~~~~~~~
-When scoring a model that includes a signature, inputs are validated based on the signature's input schema.
-This input schema enforcement
+When scoring a model that includes a signature, inputs are validated based on the signature's input
-checks input column ordering and column types, raising an exception if the input is not
+schema.
+This input schema enforcement checks input column ordering and column types, raising an
-compatible.
-This enforcement is applied in MLflow before calling the underlying model
+exception if the input is not compatible.
+This enforcement is applied in MLflow before calling the
-implementation.
-Note that this enforcement only applies when using MLflow model deployment tools or
+underlying model implementation.
+Note that this enforcement only applies when using :ref:`MLflow
-when loading models as ``python_function``.
-In particular, it is not applied to models that are
+model deployment tools <built-in-deployment>` or when loading models as ``python_function``.
+In
-loaded in their native format (e.g. by calling mlflow.sklearn.load_model).
+particular, it is not applied to models that are loaded in their native format (e.g. by calling
+:py:func:`mlflow.sklearn.load_model() <mlflow.sklearn.load_model>`).

 Column Ordering Enforcement
 """""""""""""""""""""""""""